Game of Death poster

 The inciting incident occurs at 12 minutes when Dr. Land and the syndicate approach Billy with a "business proposition" demanding he sign with their organization.
 Billy refuses, setting the conflict in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Billy is shot on a film set in what appears to be an assassination attempt.
+This shows the protagonist's commitment to Billy is shot on a film set in what appears to be an assassination attempt.
 He makes the active choice to fake his own death to escape the syndicate and protect those he loves., moving from reaction to action.

 The Collapse moment at 74 minutes (73% through) represents the emotional nadir.
 Here, Billy's brother Bobby is killed by the syndicate.
 The whiff of death is literal.
-Billy loses his closest ally and protector, facing his darkest moment of grief and isolation., demonstrates the protagonist at their lowest point.
+Billy loses his closest ally and protector, facing his darkest moment of grief and isolation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 78% of the runtime.
 Billy discovers the syndicate's headquarters location in the pagoda.
 Armed with this intelligence and new resolve born from grief, he decides to infiltrate and destroy the organization once and for all., demonstrating the transformation achieved throughout the journey.